 8. Once you take the course and are ready to work, how do you get clients or how do they find you?

 That is the #1 question I get asked by prospective students.
 In fact, I get asked that question so often I’ve dedicated an entire module of the course to getting clients.

-Of course, I’m not going to give away the secrets on how to market yourself and get clients here. 😊 It’s extremely important that a proofreader has the training needed to make themselves excellent before they market themselves.
+Of course, I’m not going to give away the secrets on how to market yourself and get clients here!
+It’s extremely important that a proofreader has the training needed to make themselves excellent before they market their proofreading services.
 My General Proofreading course includes five modules of extensive training before we even talk about how to find clients and make money!

 I teach you both the skills you need AND how to find clients.
 So if you follow the guidelines I include in the course, you should have no issues finding clients.
 It might not happen immediately after you graduate (although it does for some!), but if you put in the effort and market your business authentically, you will see the rewards.

 9. How much can you earn as a proofreader?